 -- Can I introduce myself? – asked the dragon, but all that Cora heard was a big roar.

-She decided the best thing to do was run away.
-So she turned her back again and run through the door and down the turrets stairs, and into the castle park that was, in fact, a forest.
+She decided the best thing to do was to run away.
+So she turned her back again and she run through the door and down the turrets stairs, then into the castle park that was, in fact, a forest.

 ID 5

+SCARY

+1.

 Cora run and run through the forest.
 There was dark in there, and the trees seemed to loom over her like fingers ready to grasp her clothes.

-Cora could feel the dragon flying just behind her, and he was roaring and he was so fast that he was going to catch her soon, for sure.
+Cora could feel the dragon flying just behind her, and he was roaring and he went so fast that he was going to catch her soon, for sure.

+2.

--- I cannot flee from him. – Decided Cora. – My only hope is to fight back.
+-- I cannot flee from him – realized Cora. – My only hope is to fight back.

 So the little girl collected all her braveness, turned to face the dragon, and started to roar, gnashing her little shiny teeth.

--- Oh, please don’t do that! – said the dragon, seeing how terrible was Cora’s smirk.
+-- Oh, please don’t do that! – said the dragon, seeing how terrible Cora’s smirk was.

 Cora stopped.
-Then she looked the dragon, quite perplexed.
+Then she looked at the dragon, quite perplexed.

+3.

 -- Who are you? – she asked.